 Generally, revenue is recognized for income tax purposes when it’s received, when it’s due, or when it‘s earned — whichever comes first.
 There are many exceptions to this rule for transactions including long-term contracts, installment sales, and advance payments.

 Even if the book method changes, the previous tax method may still have to be used for income tax purposes.
-This may acquire additional reporting…
+This may require additional reporting…

-There are three general scenarios for businesses to consider when it comes to the tax accounting impact of the new financial standard:
+There are three general possibilities for businesses to consider when it comes to the tax accounting impact of the new financial standard — and the answer may differ for different revenue streams within the same company:

 - Book revenue recognition methods change, but tax revenue

-Tax revenue recognition methods are determined under the Internal Revenue Code and can’t change unless the IRC changes.
+Tax revenue recognition methods are determined under tax law, so generally speaking, tax revenue recognition can’t change unless the tax law changes.
 So even if the book method changes, the previous tax method may still have to be used for income tax purposes.
 This may require additional reporting to be available within the accounting system or may require the accounting system to maintain two different revenue recognition models for each transaction.
-The new standard requires a business to look at each customer contract to determine how to recognize revenue.

 - Both book and tax revenue recognition methods change.